flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

     Based on the article [Angle of Attack (AOA)](https://skybrary.aero/articles/angle-attack-aoa){target=new}, Source: www.skybrary.aero.

 The angle of attack is commonly called &alpha; (alpha) which we will use in the following sections.

 ### Engagement Conditions

 The High Angle of Attack Protection is engaged when:

-- Current angle of attack ia greater than &alpha;~prot~ (in Normal Law) when above 100ft RA
+- Current angle of attack is greater than &alpha;~prot~ (in Normal Law) when above 100ft RA
 - Below 100 ft RA during the landing, when &alpha;~max~ is reached

 ### Indications and Warnings